-Frittord250 is a website administrated by the National Library of Sweden, but with the support of a large network of interest groups and individuals who make use of it for spreading the word about upcoming activities and other festivities marking the Swedish jubilee for the freedoms of press and right of access to information.
+Frittord250 is a website which was administrated by the National Library of Sweden in 2015–2016, with the support of a large network of interest groups and individuals who made use of it for spreading the word about activities and other festivities marking the Swedish jubilee for the freedoms of press and right of access to information.

 The 1766 Freedom of Print Act can be found in English translation here.